aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/trendlines/_index.md

 // Access the first chart inside the worksheet const chart = worksheet.getCharts().get(0);

-// Calculate the Chart first to get the Equation Text of Trendline chart.calculate();
+// Calculate the chart first to get the equation text of the trendline chart.calculate();

-// Access the Trendline
+// Access the trendline
 const trendLine = chart.getNSeries().get(0).getTrendLines().get(0);

-// Read the Equation Text of Trendline console.log("Equation Text: " + trendLine.getDataLabels().getText());
+// Read the equation text of the trendline console.log("Equation Text: " + trendLine.getDataLabels().getText());
 ```